Create an online booking system for accommodation

 In addition to these payment options, you can offer various types of discounts and promotional offers.
 Whether you require payment at all can be configured under Process.
 The payment method can be configured on the Payment Setup page.
 More information can be found under Adding payment to your schedule.

 Under Price, you can specify what you will charge your guests on your online booking system.
 You can choose a fixed price or base the price on the length of the booking, the day of the week or several other factors.

 If you charge a daily rate for the accommodation, select Depends on date, length or resource.
 You can click Set up pricing to define daily and seasonal rates.
-For example, to raise the price by $50 in June, you would define a price rule that says: “Perform action: Increase price by $50” if the date is “between 6/1 and 6/30”.
+For example, to raise the price by $50 in June, you would define a pricing rule that says: “Perform action: Increase price by $50” if the date is “between 6/1 and 6/30”.

 Under Time constraints, you can specify length requirements, buffer time and start times for your online booking system.
 You may want guests to book whole days, instead of hours and minutes, which is the default.
 When you select Round all times to the nearest day the user interface will omit the display of hours and minutes.

 You may also want to set the minimum length of a reservation to 1 day.
 By default, the system treats whole days as the 24 hours running from midnight.
 A one-day appointment will have its beginning and end date on the same day.

 If you set a buffer time to anything other than 0, the system will ensure that there is some unavailable time in between bookings.
 This time could for instance be used for cleaning in between bookings.
 The buffer time is not applied between opening time and the first booking or following the last booking, before closing time.